-Dress code is to be worn by all students.
-If you have trouble obtaining an ECHS dress code shirt, please contact the office for assistance immediately.
+Dress code is to be worn by all students and must be neat and clean.
+If you have trouble obtaining an ECHSL dress code shirt, please contact the office for assistance.
+The dress code policy will accommodate students' religious expression.